apigee/api-platform-samples/learn-edge/proxy-2/README.md

    </RouteRule>
    ```

-* We add a `default.xml` file in the `apiproxy/targets` directory.
-In that file, we add this XML block, which specifies the target of the proxy, an HTTP URL:
+* We added a `default.xml` file in the `apiproxy/targets` directory.
+In that file, we added this XML block, which specifies the target of the proxy, an HTTP URL:

    ```xml
    <TargetEndpoint name="default">